kiboschool/course-c4s-writing/src/communicating-for-success.md

 - Diagnose your communication challenges, and utilize techniques to help convey your messages more accurately.
 - Apply techniques to establish credibility, trust, and professionalism in spontaneous and planned speaking.
 - Create clear and concise presentation collateral (e.g. slides) that support the communication of your message.
-- Use non-verbal communication to support the delivery of your communications.
+- Use non-verbal communication to support the delivery of your message.

 ## Course and Instructor Information